CS571-F25/p207/README.md

 # Todo Timer App ⏰

-A modern, productivity-focused web application that combines task management with Pomodoro-style time tracking to help you stay focused and organized.
+A modern, productivity-focused web application that combines task management with Pomodoro-style time tracking and streak visualization to help you stay focused and organized.

 ## Features